ghoomfrog/silili/saja-lili-vs-toki-pona.md

 - The official words are carefully crafted to never bleed into each other in speech (for example in Toki Pona, *nimi* can be heard as *ni mi*, and *palisa ma* can be heard as *pali sama*).
 - Saja Lili has an actual number system of base-6 (partly thanks to jan Misali).
 - In Saja Lili, the position of adjectives is free.
-- Saja Lili can differentiate between:
+- Saja Lili can differentiate (not necessarily with unique words) between:
 	- very
 	- many/much
 	- more (in intensity)